Opelousas, Louisiana: In popular culture

-Musician Billy Cobham recorded a song called "Opelousas" on his 1978 album Simplicity of Expression - Depth of Thought (Columbia Records JC 35457).

-The 1980s synthpop musician Thomas Dolby mentions Opelousas in the song "I Love You Goodbye" from his 1992 album Astronauts & Heretics.
-The narrator of the song describes being arrested by a sheriff who offers to let him go in exchange for a bribe, under the guise of a contribution to the town's charity ball.

 The folk-rock singer Lucinda Williams mentions Opelousas in the song "Concrete and Barbed Wire" from her critically acclaimed album Car Wheels on a Gravel Road.
 Singer-songwriter and comedian Henry Phillips mentions Opelousas as one of the venues in his song "I'm In Minneapolis (You're In Hollywood)"'.

+American born singer-songwriter, Victoria Williams, has a song called “Opelousas (Sweet Relief)” that was popularly covered by Maria McKee on the Sweet Relief benefit Album, Sweet Relief a Benefit for Victoria Williams.

+Jack Kerouac mentions Opelousas in a poem towards the end of his novel On the Road.
+The poem was later put to music by Tom Waits as Home I'll Never Be and included on his 2006 album Orphans: Brawlers, Bawlers & Bastards.